 After having my palm read recently, I started to become interested in telling tarot and doing my own readings.
 I thought I’d start by reading tarot cards.
-I went to buy a pack of my own, but during my search, I learned tarot are not the only kind of oracle cards.
+I went to buy a pack of my own, but during my search, I learned tarot is not the only kind of oracle card.
 There are also angel cards.

 What’s the difference between Angel cards and Tarot cards?

 Both angel cards and tarot cards are a kind of oracle card, meant to answer questions during a reading by a trained interpreter.
 They are different in structure and purpose.
 Angel cards deliver messages from a higher being, while tarot cards give a structured, specific response to a situation or person.

 So which one is the right one for your reading or fortune-telling practice?
 Let me guide you through a detailed exploration of the differences so you can find out if an angel or tarot cards are right for you.

 Looking to purchase a Tarot or Angel Deck, read this article “How to choose your first deck, complete guide.“

 To compare different decks of Angel Cards, go to this section!

 Table of Contents